 So here is my long over due review of heavenward.
 5/5 stars from me!

-Heavenward is book one of the ‘Celestial Creatures Series’ a brilliantly written book by an amazing women.
+Heavenward is book one of the ‘Celestial Creatures Series’ a captivating and heavenly written book by an enchanting woman.
 Heavenward is an urban/dark fantasy and just book one out of a quadrilogy ( a four book series).
 Heavenward has also been placed as #1 Teen & YA Girls and Women Issues Nonfiction eBooks, #1 Teen & YA Folklore and Mythology eBooks and #9 Teen & YA Horror eBooks.

-Now before picking up this book I was introduced to it by @FraserFunHouse who has been organising an amazing book tour for Olga Gibbs.
+Before picking up this book I was introduced to it by @FraserFunHouse who has been organising an amazing blog tour for Olga Gibbs.
 The ‘Hallow Book Tour’ which had instantly caught my eyes.
-I have never done a book tour before, being in my first month of blogging and all but I’ve always loved books and I want the things I love to reflect onto my blog, so I saw this as a great opportunity to read an amazing looking/sounding book as well as doing something new and exciting while meeting other amazing bloggers/writers/aspiring writers.
+I have never done a blog tour before, being in my first month of blogging and all, but I’ve always loved books and I want the things I love to reflect onto my blog, so I saw this as a great opportunity to read an impressive looking/sounding book as well as doing something new and exciting while meeting other amazing bloggers/writers/aspiring writers.

 Struggling to accept the information thrown at her and her new future a head, Ariel continues to struggle with her own deep dark secrets.
-Whose really on her side, who see her as nothing but a pawn in a big game?
-Ariel may just have been thrown into a world too much for her to handle.
+Who was really on her side, who just saw her as nothing but a pawn in a big game?
+Ariel may just have been thrown into a world/war too big for her to handle.

 Ariel sparks the side of us I feel most of us as young girls have experienced at one time or another.
-Weak, defenceless and scared of the world around us and the people in.
+Weak, defenceless, scared, confused and unsure of the world around us and the people in.
 Yet through her journey we get to see Ariel’s character develop into a strong and more confident heroine and a fiery ball of pushed down emotions.

 There are two other main character’s to this book, Sam and Rafe.
 Sam is a very forward and a very cocky angel who swears to protect Ariel at all costs.
 He’s portrayed as a ‘ladies man’ that enjoyed every second of attention that he got, both good and bad.
 I feel like the safety he so quickly offers and the comfort is what draws Ariel close to him.

 Rafe is another character in the book and another angel that swears to protect Ariel for different reason than Sam.
-Although at the start he is described as, “quite fit for a nerd.” by her friend Annie a passing character in the book.
+Although at the start he is described as, “quite fit for a nerd.” by her friend Annie, a passing character in the book.
 The attention isn’t draw much on Rafe for a while and the mystery behind his introduction and lack of ‘action’ drew me more to his character and really made me want to know more about him.
 However through the other half of the book he takes the readers full attention along with Ariel and I found him to be the exact opposite of Sam.
-Where, Sam, was almost carefree and far too cocky at times Rafe was the complete opposite.
-Rafe is more standoff-ish, stern yet incredibly caring character and my infatuation with him only grew stronger the further I read.
+Where, Sam, was almost carefree and far too cocky at times, Rafe was the complete opposite.
+Rafe is more standoffish, stern yet an incredibly caring character and my infatuation with him only grew stronger the further I read on.

-Reading through this book left me feeling more emotions than I care to admit, I got way too caught up into it and I loved every single second of it.
-I haven’t read a book that made me feel so much in just one book, but the author really knows how to draw her readers in!
+Reading through this book left me feeling more emotions than I care to admit, I got way too caught up into it and I loved EVERY SINGLE second of it.
+I haven’t read a book that made me feel so much in just one sitting, but the author really knows how to draw her readers in!

 Ending the book has left me wanting and NEEDING to read the next book, Hallow, just to find out more secrets, more about the war at hand, more about the relationships/ possible relationships that are being formed and how on Earth (and Heaven) Ariel is going to get through it all.